TiagoFBBento/POWER_BI/pharmacy-sales-profitability/README.md

 - Significant performance disparities exist within the same country, both in revenue generation and margin contribution.
 - Pharmacies with similar revenue levels can achieve very different margins, highlighting operational efficiency differences.
 - Urban pharmacies concentrate higher sales volume and revenue, while Suburban and Rural pharmacies can achieve comparable or higher margins.
-- Promotions increase sales volume but reduce average margin, requiring careful evaluation and control.
+- Promotions do not increase sales volume, requiring careful evaluation and control.
 - High-performing regions and pharmacies provide strong internal benchmarks for network-wide optimization.

 ---